 We use the industry’s highest spec DAWs (‘Digital Audio Workstations’) – Pro Tools and Digital Performer, but we also offer Logic Pro.
 Mixdown is a hybrid of ‘in the box’ (where all audio remains in the computer) and juicy analog summing by Neve, courtesy of our 8816 summing mixer paired with the 8804 fader pack.
 This adds depth, character, clarity and pure meatiness to your project (but without harming any animals).
 Pure class!

-Summing is the perfect scenario for recording studios in 2020, as clients are used to total recall in the studio and expect it.
+Summing is the perfect scenario for recording studios in the 2020s, as clients are used to total recall in the studio and expect it.
 For returning clients, working this way means a fast-loading and precise recall of your last session – whether it’s from last week or 3 years ago – crucially allowing all time spent to be on improvements and changes to your music, rather than spending hours getting back to where you left off (still quite common in recording studios with large consoles – even the ones with automation).

 Our recording chain is comprised of high-end vintage analog and state-of-the-art mastering level digital converters, bringing character and world-class quality to your recordings.